CDLUC3/aws-dmp-roadmap/README.md

 The DMPRoadmap system uses Fargate - Elastic Container Service (ECS) to manage the auto-scaling resources that host the DMPRoadmap application.
 The container instances sit behind an Application Load Balancer (ALB) which is protected by a Web Application Firewall (WAF).

 Build these resources by running: `sceptre create dev/application.yaml`

+### Verify that the application is running and accessible

+- Login to the AWS console and go to CloudFormation.
+- Click on the `uc3-dmp-roadmap-dev-application` stack and go to the 'Outputs' tab
+- Visit the URL defined in the 'DomainName' attribute